bbatsov/blog/_posts/2011-05-03-ruby-or-python.markdown

 $ apt-get install python3
 {% endhighlight %}

-or:
+or on a Red Hat system:

 {% highlight console %}
-$ apt-get install ruby19
+$ yum install ruby19
-$ apt-get install python3
+$ yum install python3
 {% endhighlight %}

 Using the distribution package management system is a simple solution,